yeatmanlab/create-roar-app/docs/docs/developer-guide/installation.md

     git commit -m "First commit.
 Add files created by the create-roar-app initializer"
     ```

-Now that you've committed the initial files, we are ready to configure your experiment.
+Now that you've committed the initial files, let's [explore the folder](folder-structure.md) we've created and start writing your experiment.